xuraylei/TFTP/README.md

 Example:

-#run TFTP server
+//run TFTP server

 sudo ./server 69

-#open a new shell to run TFTP client (mac) locally and retrieve file from the server
+//open a new shell to run TFTP client (mac) locally and retrieve file from the server

 tftp 127.0.0.1